luiscruz/course_sustainableSE/2022/p1_measuring_software/g3_videoplayer.md

 Before the surge in streaming services that each had their own proprietary video player, most people watched their videos through the standard media player that they had on their computer.
 Most traditional media players started out with the goal of playing local files and are optimised for this task.
 But as media playback has shifted to streaming over the years, it might be interesting to see how different media players currently hold up to this shift in media consumption, specifically in the context of energy efficiency, as they may not be optimised for streaming.
 In this blog we focus on analysing the energy consumption of streaming a video from the perspective of the end-user.
 We will compare different video players to see whether their implementation has a significant effect on the energy consumption of video playback and whether it might be worth it to switch default players.

 ![logos](https://raw.githubusercontent.com/luiscruz/course_sustainableSE/main/2022/img/p1_measuring_software/g3_videoplayer/logos.png "Logos from the video players")

 For this comparison we chose three popular modern video players: [Windows Media Player](https://support.microsoft.com/en-us/windows/get-windows-media-player-81718e0d-cfce-25b1-aee3-94596b658287), [VLC](https://www.videolan.org/), and [mpv](https://mpv.io/).
 Windows Media Player (WMP) has come with almost every Windows computer by default since 1992[^6], while VLC and mpv are cross-platform open-source video players.
 VLC has hundreds of millions of regular users[^4], making it the most popular alternative to WMP.
 It gained much of its popularity due to its ability to play a wide range of different video formats and it boasts an extensive set of features.
 This is reflected in their developer documentation which states that VLC is “focused on playing everything, and running everywhere[^5].” mpv on the other hand has a more niche target audience being geared towards tech-savvy people, with flexibility and programmability as its main highlights.

 To test whether it is worth changing your default video player, we set up an automated test case that measures the energy consumption of each player while streaming a video.
 We made sure that each player was updated to its most recent version at the time of conducting the experiment.
+The versions used are shown in figure 1.
 The default settings of the players were left intact, as users of media players usually don’t change these.

 | Windows Media Player | VLC    | mpv        |
 |----------------------|--------|------------|
 | 12.0                 | 3.0.16 | 2022-02-13 |

+_Figure 1.
+Used versions of each video player._

 The video we streamed in this set-up is called Big Buck Bunny and has a duration of 10 minutes and 34 seconds.
 The short movie is a project from the Blender Foundation that was released in 2008[^8].
 The film is made available under a Creative Commons licence and can be downloaded in several file formats[^9].
 This makes it a good video to use as a benchmark as others can easily access this video as well.
 For this experiment we chose the 2D Full HD 30fps version of the video, as this is currently a very common resolution for online video streaming.
 Other versions that are available include 3D, SD, HD, ultra HD and 60fps.

 ![Big Buck Bunny](https://raw.githubusercontent.com/luiscruz/course_sustainableSE/main/2022/img/p1_measuring_software/g3_videoplayer/bbb.png "Still from Big Buck Bunny")

-During our experiment we had two computer systems to our disposal, each with a different configuration.
+During our experiment we had two computer systems to our disposal, each with a different configuration, as shown in figure 2.
 For each device we turned off all unnecessary background tasks and executed a script that automatically ran our test without human interaction required to avoid inconsistencies in measurements between the different video players.

-The first step in the script was to measure the idle power consumption of the device for the duration of the length of the video to serve as a baseline.
-Then in turn the video players were loaded with the URL to the video and their power consumption was recorded.
-In between video players we created a small break of 5 seconds to make sure that there was no overlap in recordings.

 | System 1            | System 2                       |
 |---------------------|--------------------------------|